16 mins

 Over the next two years, we plan to set interim targets with our external managers that will be aligned with our own GHG reduction targets of 45 to 50% by 2030.

-Considering ESG issues has always been an essential component of our asset managers’ security valuation process.
-But, more than ever, we’ll be using all the levers at our disposal to achieve a solid financial performance, informed management of energy-transition risks and a healthier living environment for all.
+Considering ESG issues has always been part of our asset managers’ security valuation process.
+But, more than ever, we’ll be using levers at our disposal to achieve a solid financial performance, informed management of energy-transition risks and a healthier living environment for all.

 Reading in progress:FÉRIQUE Funds' carbon plan: less carbon for the planet and less risk for investors